AumitLeon/webdev-workshop/README.md

 	images/
 ```

 Let's get started on actually writing some HTML code.
-Open uo your `index.html` file and copy and paste the following code:
+Open up your `index.html` file and copy and paste the following code:
 ```html
 <!DOCTYPE html>
 <html>